 Brittany is identified as being a full gastronomic region.
 This wasn’t always the case; in the past the region’s cuisine did not get a lot of acclaim.

 Kind of hard to believe that was ever true with all of the award-winning chefs in the region, the amazing seafood, and the fantastic bistros that dot the landscape.

 Here Brittany excels, with abundant oysters (particularly the meaty ones from Belon and Cancale), shrimp, crayfish, crab and scallops.
 Atlantic lobster is also a mainstay of Breton menus, prepared in a cream sauce or grilled.

-The seafood platter tops the bill in many of Brittany's best eateries.
-In order to ensure freshness and variety, restaurateurs have signed a charter with the government guaranteeing an "authentic Breton platter of fresh seafood".
+The seafood platter tops the bill in many of the region’s best eateries.
+In order to ensure freshness and variety, restaurateurs have signed a charter with the government guaranteeing an “authentic Breton platter of fresh seafood”.

 As a general rule, a Brittany seafood platter will include a variety of langoustines, rock or spider crabs, oysters, velvet swimming crabs, prawns, clams, winkles, whelks, mussels, and queen scallops.
 Of course it all depends on the fisherman’s catch of the day.